— By Jennifer Harper – THE WASHINGTON TIMES – March 16, 2006

 The cancer cells literally committed suicide.
 What’s more, the cancer tumors of the mice treated with a hot pepper extract were one-fifth the size of untreated mice.

-“Capsaicin had a profound anti-proliferative effect on prostate cancer cells in culture,” said Dr. Soren Lehmann.
-“It also dramatically slowed the development of prostate tumors! formed by those human cell lines grown in models.”
+“Capsaicin had a profound anti-proliferative effect on human prostate cancer cells in culture,” said Dr. Soren Lehmann.
+“It also dramatically slowed the development of prostate tumors! formed by those human cell lines grown in mouse models.”

 What does this mean in the kitchen?
 Tex-Mex or curry fans are in luck: the hotter the pepper, the more the benefit.
-According to Dr. Lehmann, the mice were fed a dose of pepper extract equivalent to what a normal might consume — 400 milligrams of extract three times a week.
+According to Dr. Lehmann, the mice were fed a dose of pepper extract equivalent to what a normal man might consume — 400 milligrams of extract three times a week.
 That amount translates to three to eight fresh habanero peppers.

 Medically speaking, capsaicin inhibited the action of NF-kappa Beta, a substance found in cells that causes them to grow out of control.
 Capsaicin also regulates certain proteins that effect the growth of the cells.